Raffledoocious/dotfiles/README.md

-# dotfiles
+Current configuration files for various programs for sharing across devices.

-My current vimrc I symlink to on my laptop and desktop.
+Set a symlink to the configuration file of choice and voila, synchronized configuration settings!